Propagation of Wave Packets Close to Conical Intersections: Introduction

-The initial step of the proof is to examine the behavior of classical quantities when $t$ tends to $t^{\flat}$, that is to say, when the classical trajectories reach $\Sigma$.
-This is the goal of Section \ref{sec:analysisCQ} for the classical trajectories, the actions and the directions of the wave packets and Section \ref{sec:profiles} for the profiles.
+The proof is inspired by the work presented in \cite{FGH2021}.
+The initial step of the proof is to examine the behavior of classical quantities when $t$ is close to $t^{\flat}$, that is to say, when the classical trajectories reach $\Sigma_{\text{nd}}$.
+This is the goal of Section ~\ref{sec:analysisCQ} for the classical trajectories, the actions and the directions of the wave packets and Section ~\ref{sec:profiles} for the profiles.